|Home » ACP » About

 And time and again when casual users are left in the lurch - the iPod copy snag, the eBook snag, et al - and end up paying serious cash for a one-time solution to a one-time issue, ACP users just grin.

-All ACP applications are subjected to rigourous 'monkey tests': it's not enough to see an app does what it's supposed to do - proper testing ensures that an app does not do what it's not supposed to do.
+All ACP applications are subjected to rigorous 'monkey tests': it's not enough to see an app does what it's supposed to do - proper testing ensures that an app does not do what it's not supposed to do.
 Too often developers confine testing to expected behaviour and don't spend any time looking for unexpected behaviour.
 While perhaps no software can be 100% perfect, these ACP apps come a lot closer than you're accustomed used to.

 The mission of the ACP is to show how industrial strength applications can be written for OS X. Applications that are lean and mean, efficient, consistent, cautious with use of resources, stable - in short, everything attractive to the people calculating that bottom line.